raphaelmansuy/tutorials/38-ai-risk-management.md

 13. [Quick Start Guide](#quick-start-guide)

 ## Understanding the Risk Landscape

+### What is Risk Management?

+Risk management is a systematic process of identifying, analyzing, and responding to potential threats that could negatively impact an organization's ability to achieve its objectives.
+It's a discipline that has evolved over decades across industries, from traditional sectors like finance and insurance to modern technology applications.

+The fundamental risk management process follows these proven steps:

+1. **Risk Identification**: Discovering potential threats and vulnerabilities
+2. **Risk Assessment**: Evaluating the likelihood and impact of identified risks
+3. **Risk Mitigation**: Developing strategies to reduce or eliminate risks
+4. **Risk Monitoring**: Continuously tracking and reviewing risk levels
+5. **Risk Communication**: Ensuring stakeholders understand and respond to risks

+### Why AI Risk Management Follows Established Methodologies

+AI risk management is not fundamentally different from traditional risk management—it applies the same proven methodologies to a new domain.
+The core principles remain unchanged:

+- **Systematic Approach**: Structured identification and assessment of risks
+- **Proportionate Response**: Balancing risk mitigation with business objectives
+- **Continuous Improvement**: Regular review and adaptation of risk controls
+- **Stakeholder Engagement**: Involving all relevant parties in risk decisions
+- **Documentation and Audit**: Maintaining clear records for accountability

+What makes AI risk management unique is not the process, but the specific types of risks that emerge from artificial intelligence systems: algorithmic bias, lack of explainability, data privacy violations, and unpredictable behavior patterns.

+### The EU AI Act: Built on Proven Risk Management Foundations

+The European Union's AI Act (Regulation 2024/1689) explicitly builds upon established risk management standards and methodologies, particularly:

+- **ISO 31000**: International standard for risk management principles and guidelines
+- **ISO/IEC 27001**: Information security management systems
+- **ISO 14971**: Medical device risk management
+- **COSO Framework**: Enterprise risk management framework

+The EU AI Act's risk-based approach categorizes AI systems into different risk levels (minimal, limited, high, unacceptable) and applies proportionate requirements—a methodology directly borrowed from traditional risk management practices used in aviation, healthcare, and financial services.

+Key EU AI Act principles that mirror traditional risk management:

+- **Risk-based approach**: Higher risk systems require stricter controls
+- **Proportionality**: Compliance requirements match risk levels
+- **Lifecycle management**: Continuous monitoring and improvement
+- **Documentation requirements**: Audit trails and accountability
+- **Third-party assessment**: Independent validation for high-risk systems

+### The AI Risk Framework: Eight Interconnected Categories

 Generative AI systems present unique challenges that require a comprehensive risk management approach.
 The eight categories shown represent interconnected areas where failures can have significant business, ethical, and legal consequences.